 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate ROGER virus our malware researchers recommend scanning your computer with Spyhunter.

-Users are advised against opening dubious and/or irrelevant emails.
+You are advised against opening dubious and/or irrelevant emails.
 All attachments (and links) found in suspect mail must never be opened, as they are the source of a potential infection.
-It is recommended to only use official and verified download channels, as opposed to sharing networks and other third party downloaders.
+Use official and verified download channels, as opposed to sharing networks and other third party downloaders.
 Programs should be activated and updated with tools/functions provided by legitimate developers.
 Illegal activation tools ("cracks") and third updaters should not be used, due to risk of malware installation.
-It is paramount to have a dependable anti-virus/anti-spyware suite installed and kept updated.
+Have a reputable anti-virus/anti-spyware suite installed and kept updated.
 Furthermore, this software should be used to perform regular system scans and removal of detected threats/issues.
 If your computer is already infected with ROGER, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 YOUR FILES ARE ENCRYPTED

 If you want to restore them, follow this link:zombietry4o3nzeh.onion/?ticket=Rt31ws32vJLxvwudeH_1E857D00